defold/extension-safearea/docs/index.md

 # SafeArea

-Simple native extension library for Defold that will change the view/render of a game to fit into the safe area on newer iPhones.
+Simple native extension library for Defold that will change the view/render of a game to fit into the safe area on iPhones and Android(API 28+) with notch.

 ## Installation
 To use this library in your Defold project, add the following URL to your `game.project` dependencies: